 More top news

-Holly has the evening forecast for the west of the region.
+Holly has the latest forecast for Wednesday and the coming days.

 Simone Crossfield says her home wasn't fit to live in